St Mary

 A 1637 seating plan survives, when the sexes were segregated.
 Another of 1679 shows them no longer separated.
 The gallery was intended for extra seating, but for a long time served as a musicians' gallery.

-Puddletown is featured as 'Weatherbury' in Thomas Hardy's novels.
-Hardy says that his grandfather when a young man, before 1800, lived in Puddletown and played violoncello in church.
+Thomas Hardy says that his grandfather when a young man, before 1800, lived in Puddletown and played violoncello in church.
 He later became a member of the Stinsford choir, by which time Puddletown had eight instrumentalists and Stinsford only four, all Hardys.
 Hardy's father told him that at Puddletown "in the time of the violin, oboe and clarionet players, Tom Sherren used to copy tunes during the sermon."

 In 1845 a barrel organ was introduced and the band (two clarinets, a piccolo, a bassoon, and two bass viols) dispensed with.